A model explaining the new CDF II W boson mass linking to muon $g-2$ and dark matter: Phenomenological Constraints and implications

+where $\Delta a^{\rm exp}_\mu$ is the difference between the experimental value and the SM prediction that cannot be explained by the SM framework.

-In our model, the new dominant contribution to muon $g-2$ comes from the one loop diagrams involving the vector-like leptons and neutral component of $\eta$.
-The dominant contribution is given by the diagram in Fig.~\ref{fig:diagram} and consists of a product of $y_{L'_\mu} $ and $y_{S_\mu}$~\footnote{The contributions proportional to $|y_{L'}|^2$ or $|y_S|^2$ cannot be dominant because of the chiral suppression.
-Thus, we neglect those terms for simplicity.}.
-Calculating the diagram muon $g-2$ is given by
+In this model, we expect that $\Delta a^{\rm exp}_\mu$ can be explained by NP contribution which comes from the one loop diagrams involving the vector-like leptons and neutral components of $\eta$.
+The dominant contribution is given by the diagram in Fig.~\ref{fig:diagram} and consists of a product of $y_{L'_\mu} $ and $y_{S_\mu}$ without chiral suppression~\cite{Crivellin:2021rbq, Crivellin:2018qmi, Calibbi:2018rzv, Sabatta:2019nfg, Benbrik:2015evd}~\footnote{The contributions proportional to $|y_{L'}|^2$ or $|y_S|^2$ cannot be dominant because of the chiral suppression.
+Thus, we neglect those terms for simplicity. }.
+NP contribution to muon $g-2$ is found as